Robert C. Broomfield: Federal judicial service

 Broomfield was nominated by President Ronald Reagan on May 15, 1985, to the United States District Court for the District of Arizona, to a new seat authorized by 71 Stat.
 586. He was confirmed by the United States Senate on July 10, 1985, and received commission on July 11, 1985.
 He served as Chief Judge from 1994 to 1999.
 He assumed senior status on August 12, 1999.
 His service terminated on July 10, 2014, due to death.

 Chief Justice William Rehnquist appointed Broomfield to the Foreign Intelligence Surveillance Court in May 2002, a position in which he served until 2009.
 Rehnquist also appointed him to the Budget Committee in 1997, and he served as a member until 2013.

 Death

-Broomfield died of cancer in a Phoenix hospice on July 10, 2014, exactly 29 years from the date he was commissioned as a federal judge.
+Broomfield died of cancer in a Phoenix hospice on July 10, 2014, one day shy of 29 years from the date he was commissioned as a federal judge.

 Accomplishment and honor

 Broomfield was influential in obtaining approval for and funding of the Sandra Day O'Connor United States Courthouse in Phoenix.

 His former colleagues held a memorial service in his honor at the District Court of Arizona on July 23, 2014.